-Also sometimes termed as precision farming, precision agriculture is a data-driven approach to farming, which helps to improve the efficiency of each operation or cycle through the use of real-time data.
+Also sometimes termed precision farming, precision agriculture is a data-driven approach to farming, which helps to improve the efficiency of each operation or cycle through the use of real-time data.
 By implementing a precision farming method with IoT sensors, farmers can use optimal quantities of fertiliser, water and pesticides to manage, maintain, protect and grow their crops.
 Helping raise better, healthier, more consistent and larger yields.

 Some components of precision agriculture practices include: